 Generosity falls away readily in women's circles when individuals are competing to survive and/or gain recognition.
-The fear, righteous anger, and resentment fostered in women and girls through this process is precisely how patriarchy unintentionally divides to thrive.
+The fear, righteous anger, and resentment fostered in women and girls through this age-old behavior pattern is precisely how patriarchy unintentionally divides to thrive.

 Standing Rock - healing together

 Sunday morning at Bioneers 2016 began with a report from Standing Rock front lines during which Kandi Mossett, a mother who has been living there with her toddler, expressed how surreal the auditorium felt compared to the reality of camp.
 I spent the rest of the day racing on the inside.
 At some point, I received word via Facebook that a woman praying in North Dakota was strip-searched and sent to a jail cell naked.